-In each WVC, the σ^0 data is checked for quality and completeness and the inversion residual (see [Ref1]) is checked.
+In each WVC, the σ^0 data is checked for quality and completeness and the inversion residual [3], called MLE, is checked.
 Degraded WVCs are flagged; see section 5.2 for more details.

 An information file is made for each product.
-The content of the file is identical for each product and results from a compilation of all the global information concerning this product.
-From these files, various graphs are produced to visually display the confidence levels of the products and their evolution with time.
-These graphs are available in near-real time if you click on the 'Monitoring information' link on the product visualisation web pages.
-Data quality is also available to the users within the products; see section 0 and 0 for a description of quality flags.
+The content of the file is identical whatever the product and results from a compilation of all the global information concerning this product.
+From these files, various graphs have been produced to visually display the confidence levels of the products and their evolution with time.
+Any deviations from nominal behaviour would be immediately visible as steps in these graphs.
+Data and overall product quality is also available to the users within the products; see section 5 for a description of quality flags.

-4. Helpdesk, product dissemination and archive
+4. Helpdesk and data availability

-For a swift response management procedure, user requests on the OSI SAF data products should be issued at the Ocean and Sea Ice SAF website (http://www.osi-saf.org/).
+For a swift response management procedure, user requests on the OSI SAF data products should be issued at the Ocean and Sea Ice SAF website (http://osi-saf.eumetsat.int/).
 User requests on the EARS products can be sent to scat@knmi.nl.
 User requests on the Soil Moisture content in the products can be sent to ops@eumetsat.int.